MargaSousa/Multidimensional_dopamine_RL/README.md

 To produce Figure 1, Figure 6, Extended data Figure 10 and Extended data Figure 11, please run the respective scripts.

-All scripts run in less than 10 seconds on a MacBook Pro M2 with 8GB of RAM.
+All scripts run in less than 10 seconds on a MacBook Pro M2 with 8GB of RAM (macOS 13.0).